-The week-long series of both entertaining and educational events organised and run by the Newcastle University Students Association (NUSA) and the Indigenous Collective will assist in supporting and acknowledging First Nation people within the university community.
+The week-long series of both entertaining and educational events organised and run by the University of Newcastle Students Association (UNSA) and the Indigenous Collective will assist in supporting and acknowledging First Nation people within the university community.

 “We’re trying to create a fun atmosphere for our First Nation students at the University and show that we notice them, we’re glad they’re here and we want them here.”

 Many of the Celebrations events are being held at the Wollotuka Institute at the Callaghan Campus.
 Wollotuka has played an important role in representing and supporting Indigenous Australians studying at university, beginning in 1983 as a support program for Indigenous Australian students on what was then the campus of Newcastle College of Advanced Education.
 The Institute thrived through many years of change and by the beginning of the 1990s Wollotuka had expanded its operations beyond student support and commenced the design and delivery of courses aimed at enhancing Aboriginal and Torres Strait Islander participation and equity.

 The Wollotuka Institute provides cultural support and a safe space for Aboriginal and Torres Strait Islander students and is a fundamental part of the University as explained by Indigenous Enabling Learning Advisor at Wollotuka Hannah Pipe,

 “Safe spaces for Aboriginal and Torres Strait Islander students are incredibly important and are often overlooked.
 Many of our students relocate to Newcastle to study and experience a feeling of displacement with being away from country and family.
 Wollotuka aims to fill that void and create a new sense of mob for ours student’s while they work towards their goals and is a space where Aboriginal and Torres Strait Islander people can come for support and guidance, or just a yarn and a laugh.”